vikramr2/ikc/README.md

 ## Maximal K-Core Search

+**⚠️ Beta Feature**: This functionality is currently in beta and under active development.

 The maximal k-core search finds the largest k-core containing a given query node.
 This is useful for discovering cohesive communities around specific nodes of interest.

 ### Overview